Network and Federation Settings, STUN/TURN Servers

 Here are the minimum steps needed to set up a working corporate communication system:

-In the section Network → Network settings, you can specify the IP addresses and ports that client applications downloaded from TrueConf Server will use, when trying to connect to the server.
-By default, client applications will use only the IP address of the machine where TrueConf Server is installed.
+In section Network → Network settings, you can specify the IP addresses and ports that the client applications downloaded from TrueConf Server will use to try to connect.
+By default, only the IP address of the machine where TrueConf Server is installed is used for this purpose.

 Client applications always connect to TrueConf Server over the only TCP port (4307is used by default).
 It is the only port used for signalling, sending authentification data and audio or video streams.
 An HTTPS port (443 selected by default) is used for displaying the scheduler, accessing real-time meeting management and for API calls.
 To learn more about this topic, check out the article in our knowledge base.